compphylo/compphylo.github.io/MexicoCity2023/PTA_Inference.md

 * `omega` - The index of dispersion (we won't talk about this right now).
 * `taus_mean` - The average time of demographic change for all other populations.

-Focusing on `t_s`, again you will probably see your estimate is slightly different than the one shown above.
+Focusing on `t_s`: first of all it looks **pretty good** considering the small number of simulations we are using and the fact that we didn't do any of the fancy 'tuning' to improve ML performance.
+Next, again you will probably see your estimate is slightly different than the one shown above.
 This is for the same reason as the differences in `zeta_` classification probabilities above, i.e. there is *stochasticity* within the ML learning process.

 This stochasticity implies that our point estimate should involve some **uncertainty**,